The Most Popular Responses to “How Would You Describe Your Meetings?

 Years ago, I made this statement in a class, and a young lady in the front row raised her hand.
 “That sounds really good, but what happens if your job is to go to meetings?”

-Tips for Leading More Efficient Meetings
+Tips for Leading More Efficient and Effective Meetings.

 The tips below are strategies that I have collected over the years from class members who swear by their effectiveness.
 I hope they work for you as well.

-If you would like the meeting to be more collaborative, ask a few team members to prepare a short report.
+If you would like the next meeting to be more collaborative, ask a few team members to prepare a short report.

 When the time limit is up, end the meeting.